w3c/wai-tutorials/source/index.html.erb.md

 <img src="http://www.w3.org/html/logo/badge/html5-badge-h-css3-graphics-multimedia-semantics.png" width="229" height="64" alt="HTML5 Powered with CSS3 / Styling, Graphics, 3D &amp; Effects, Multimedia, and Semantics" title="HTML5 Powered with CSS3 / Styling, Graphics, 3D &amp; Effects, Multimedia, and Semantics" style="float: right; margin-left: 1em;"> The tutorials cover various accessibility topics that are task-based rather than technology-based.
 For example, they show you how to provide accessible images and tables using a variety of web technologies, including HTML4, HTML5, CSS3, WAI-ARIA, MathML, and SVG.
 The concepts and techniques explained in the tutorials apply to other formats as well.

-Web authoring tools, including Content Management Systems (CMS), <abbr title="What you see is what you get">WYSIWYG</abbr> editors, word processors, and other tools can help you create content that is accessible and inclusive as shown in these tutorials.
-More background and guidance is provided in [Selecting and Using Authoring Tools for Web Accessibility](http://w3.org/wai/impl/software).
+Web authoring tools (Content Management Systems (CMS), <abbr title="What you see is what you get">WYSIWYG</abbr> editors, word processors, etc.) can help you create content that is accessible as shown in these tutorials.

-## All Tutorials
+## Tutorial Topics

 -   **[Images](images/index.html):** Learn how to use images in an accessible way, including decorative, linked, and grouped images.